-20. A bank should have in place a strong governance framework, risk data architecture and IT infrastructure.
-These are pre-conditions to ensure compliance with the other principles included in this document.
-In particular, a bank's board and senior management should take ownership of implementing all the risk data aggregation and risk reporting principles and have a strategy to meet them within a timeframe agreed with their supervisors.
-For a G-SIB this means by 2016 at the latest.
+26. A bank should have in place a strong governance framework, risk data architecture and IT infrastructure.
+These are preconditions to ensure compliance with the other Principles included in this document.
+In particular, a bank's board should oversee senior management's ownership of implementing all the risk data aggregation and risk reporting principles and the strategy to meet them within a timeframe agreed with their supervisors.

-Governance - A bank's risk data aggregation capabilities and risk reporting practices should be subject to strong governance consistent with other principles and guidance established by the Basel Committee.8
+Governance - A bank's risk data aggregation capabilities and risk reporting practices should be subject to strong governance arrangements consistent with other principles and guidance established by the Basel Committee.

-- 21. A bank's board and senior management should promote the identification, assessment and management of data quality risks as part of its overall risk management framework.
+27. A bank's board and senior management should promote the identification, assessment and management of data quality risks as part of its overall risk management framework.
 The framework should include agreed service level standards for both outsourced and in-house risk data-related processes, and a firm's policies on data confidentiality, integrity and availability, as well as risk management policies.

-A bank's board and senior management should review and approve the bank's group risk data aggregation and risk reporting and ensure that adequate resources are deployed. - 22.
-A bank's risk data aggregation capabilities and risk reporting practices should be: - (a) Fully documented and subject to high standards of validation.
-This validation should be independent and include review of compliance with the principles in this document.
-The validation should review the appropriateness and effectiveness of the bank's risk data aggregation capabilities and risk reporting practices, and the quality of the governance surrounding the processes.
-Independent validation could mean a review by the internal audit function.
-However, best practice would suggest that an independent validation unit with specific IT, data and reporting knowledge may be better positioned to perform this review.
-When such an independent validation unit exists, the internal audit function would still review its validation work as part of the audit plan. - (b) Considered as part of any new initiatives, including acquisitions and/or divestitures, new product development, as well as broader process and IT change initiatives.
+28. A bank's board and senior management should review and approve the bank's group risk data aggregation and risk reporting framework and ensure that adequate resources are deployed.

+- 29. A bank's risk data aggregation capabilities and risk reporting practices should be: - (a) Fully documented and subject to high standards of validation.
+This validation should be independent and review the bank's compliance with the Principles in this document.
+The primary purpose of the independent validation is to ensure that a bank's risk data aggregation and reporting processes are functioning as intended and are appropriate for the bank's risk profile.
+Independent validation activities should be aligned and integrated with the other independent review activities within the bank's risk management program, and encompass all components of the bank's risk data aggregation and reporting processes.
+Common practices suggest that the independent validation of risk data aggregation and reporting expertise. - (b) Considered as part of any new initiatives, including acquisitions and/or divestitures, new product development, as well as broader process and IT change initiatives.
 When considering a material acquisition, a bank's due diligence process should assess the risk data aggregation capabilities and risk reporting practices of the acquired entity, as well as the impact on its own risk data aggregation capabilities and risk reporting practices.
 The impact on risk data aggregation should be considered explicitly by the board and inform the decision to proceed.
-The bank should establish a timeframe to integrate and align the acquired risk data aggregation capabilities and risk reporting practices within its own framework. - (c) Unaffected by the bank's group structure.
-The group structure should not hinder risk data aggregation capabilities at a consolidated level or at any relevant level within the organisation (eg sub-consolidated level, jurisdiction of operation level).
-In particular, risk data aggregation capabilities should be independent from the choices a bank makes regarding its legal organisation and geographical presence.9
+The bank